My Photography & Travel Guide to the Southern Route of Iceland

 Endless Fields of Lupins

 There are several ways to discover all the photography areas of Iceland.
-Some people like to drive the Ring Road.
+Some people enjoy driving the Ring Road.
 The Ring Road is the Road that circles Iceland.
 We have driven the South Coast Road from Keflavik Airport to Hofn, the Snaefellsnes Peninsula, and the remote Westernfjords.
-So while we have seen a lot, there is still a lot more to discover.
+While we have seen a great deal, there is still much more to discover.

 One of the best drives in Iceland is to drive the Southern Coast.
 There are just so many locations to shoot.
 Here is a good guide to the South Coast.
-My list below is pretty comprehensive but there are still lots of places I need to visit.
+My list below is pretty comprehensive, but there are still many places I need to visit.

 Seljalandsfoss